 LOOK AND FEEL

-The G9TZ comes in a slim and portable package with pictures, specifications and instructions on how to use it.
-The instructions are in many different language so find the one that makes the most sense to you and follow it.
-There are three pieces in the package--the G9TZ itself (with two fans), the foldable aluminum board and a retractable USB power cable.
-Yup the cooler itself is in two pieces to give you the flexibility to use one or the other--or even both together.
+The G9TZ comes in a slim and portable package with pictures, specifications, and instructions on how to use it.
+The instructions are in many different languages so find the one that makes the most sense to you and follow it.
+There are three pieces in the package–the G9TZ itself (with two fans), the foldable aluminum board, and a retractable USB power cable.
+Yup the cooler itself is in two pieces to give you the flexibility to use one or the other–or even both together.
 Use it as you wish.
-There is a green power LED along with the power switch and the USB port to power the thing on the right hand side.
+There is a green power LED along with the power switch and the USB port to power the thing on the right-hand side.
 There are also two push buttons on each side that is used to release the aluminum board from its locked position on the cooler.
 The board has two stylish grills in the same spot where the fans would be when locked in place with the base.
 The base also has grills because you can use it by itself also.
 This cooler can accommodate any notebook or netbook smaller than 15 inches.

 USAGE AND TESTING

 Setting up and using this G9TZ is simple without instructions.
 First, obviously you have to unpack all three components, then either use just the aluminum board by itself or use the base that has the fans by itself or you can combine both and get the ultimate cooling power.
 To use just the aluminum board by itself, just unfold it (it takes a little effort to unfold) and slide the two metal locks (on the back) across to lock it in that position.
 You also have the option to use the little stands that you can also unfold that will give it a little lift on hard surfaces.
 To use the base by itself just put your notebook or netbook on it (right over the fans), plug in the USB power cable and turn on the power switch.
 To use everything together, just dock the aluminum board on the base then plug in the USB power.
 This will give you the lift and the cooling power you need.
 The fans are really quiet at full speed and you cannot hear them at all.